kriszyp/alkali/README.md

 	each: Input(Widget.property('selected'))
 });
 ```
+Alternately, you can define this relationship with `Widgets.collectionOf = Widget`

 Another means of generating elements from list or array data is to use a `map` method:
 ```javascript